haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 related shown
 the later to use a
  Sometimes, the GM might ask for an ability check using a specific skill—for example, “Make a Wisdom (Perception) check.”
 At other times, a player might ask the GM if proficiency in a particular skill applies to a check.
 In either case, proficiency in a skill means
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 78

 For example, if a 1st-­‐‑level character has a Wisdom of 15 and proficiency in Perception, he or she has a passive Wisdom (Perception) score of 14.
 The rules on hiding in the “Dexterity” section below rely on passive checks, as do the exploration rules.